jkpl/mysimplehomepage/README.md

   ],
 ``
 Here we have a pages list with one page.
-It uses the index.mdown file in the pages directory for content, default.jade template in the templates directory and outputs the a file named index.html to the output directory.
+It uses the index.mdown file in the pages directory for content and default.jade template in the templates directory.
 You can also add your own metadata for each page in the `pagedata` object.
 This object is passed to the template as object named `content`.
 The rendered Markdown itself can be found from `content.body`.
 The `sitedata` object in the configuration file is passed to each template in each page.

 Once the `configuration.json` has been configured, and the files are in place run the Cakefile's `build` task to build your site.
 The generated files will be